tpaccosi/Gustatory-Frame-Extraction/README.md

 # Gustatory-Frame-Extraction

-Gustatory information extraction system
+This is the repository to use the models for gustatory frame extraction

 ## __Step 1 - Convert Books__

-The script in he folder books-converter converts plain texts to the format used for the multitask or the single-task classification.
-Run the script books_converter.py on the folder containing the documents you want to use to extract frame elements and convert them in a format readable by the classifier.
-The converter script filters the books by keeping only portions of text (parameter --window) around the seedwords.
-The SeedLists folder contains the seed lists selected by the author as described in __Paccosi, T., & Tonelli, S. (2024, May).
+The script in the `books-converter` folder converts plain text files into a format compatible with either multitask or single-task classification.
+To prepare your documents for frame element extraction, run the script `books_converter.py` on the folder containing the texts you wish to convert.
+This converter filters the content by retaining only text segments (specified by the `--window` parameter) surrounding the seed words.
+The `SeedLists` folder contains seed lists chosen by the author, as described in *Paccosi, T., & Tonelli, S. (2024, May).
 A New Annotation Scheme for the Semantics of Taste.
-In Proceedings of the 20th Joint ACL-ISO Workshop on Interoperable Semantic Annotation@ LREC-COLING 2024 (pp. 39-46)__.
-The script doesn't lemmatize, so you need to add all the inflected forms of the seeds to the list.
+In Proceedings of the 20th Joint ACL-ISO Workshop on Interoperable Semantic Annotation@ LREC-COLING 2024 (pp. 39-46)*.
+Note that the script does not perform lemmatization, so you need to include all inflected forms of the seeds in the list.

+Here's a refined description of the parameters for `books_converter.py`:

---folder: The input folder containing the books/document (plain txt, no metadata or tags)
+- `--folder`: Specifies the input folder containing the books or documents in plain text format (no metadata or tags).

---output: The output folder for the converted documents
+- `--output`: Defines the output folder where the converted documents will be saved.

---seeds: The file containing the seeds list.
-E.g. 'SeedLists/seed-taste-pos.txt'
+- `--seeds`: Path to the file containing the seed list, e.g., `'SeedLists/seed-taste-pos.txt'`.

---books: The script allows to merge multible books into a single file, setting the value to 1 create a file for each book.
-Default value is 100.
+- `--books`: Controls the merging of multiple books into a single file.
+Setting this to `1` will create a separate file for each book.
+The default value is `100`.

---window: The number of sentences to keep around each taste word.
-3 means 3 before and 3 after.
-Default value is 3.
+- `--window`: The number of sentences to retain around each seed word.
+For example, setting this to `3` keeps three sentences before and after each occurrence of a seed word.
+The default value is `3`.

---label: A short label used to assign an ID to the documents (so that later they can be matched with the metadata)
+- `--label`: A short label used to assign a unique ID to each document, allowing it to be matched with metadata later.

-The script creates a -mapping file outside the output folder to map the document ID with the original books.
+The script also generates a `-mapping` file outside the output folder to map each document ID to its corresponding original book.

 Usage example: